 Dramatic Irony

-Any situation wherein the audience is privy to some sort of information that the characters do not know, building audience tension, suspense, etc.
+Any situation wherein the audience is privy to some sort of information that the characters do not know, creating a sense of tension, suspense, or humour.

 This is usually achieved by cutting away from the main character to see what another character is doing/planning, then returning to the uninformed character and watching the results play out, all the while knowing what the second character has done/planned.